emilyng-sz/olist-sf-dbt-data-modelling/README.md

 3. Build intermediate tables
   - Business logic is applied here:
-      - Add "Uncategorised" as a new category
+      - Add "uncategorised" as a new category
       - Datetime validity (e.g. based on order_status) and order_status validility
   - Each intermediate table has a clear purpose
   - Some tables are clean enough that do not require this intermediate layer